THE BOOKISH COLORING BOOK (SUMMER EDITION) – OUT NOW

 Changing Habits and New Challenges

 But these days, tablets and smartphones do the job much more quickly.
 Even if kids do enjoy reading, it’s difficult to compete with the immediate hit of a brightly colored digital screen, and the instant gratification it brings.
-Of course, adults find themselves distracted by screens too, it’s not just kids.
+Of course, adults find themselves distracted by screens too; it’s not just kids.

-Not every kid is going to fall in love with reading.
-That’s just not how the world works.
-But by making sure that children have access to books, through excellent programs like the Bradford Stories Bus, we can give every young person the chance to nurture positive habits that will last a lifetime.
+By making sure that children have access to books, through excellent programs like the Bradford Stories Bus, we can give every young person the chance to nurture positive habits that will last a lifetime.

 Join our community of 1.5M readers